Current Fees & A Note on Reciprocity

 My intention is to offer a range wide enough that my financial costs and needs are fairly met, while also staying accessible to a diversity of economic demographics.
 In an ideal community care model, clients/families capable of offering a higher monetary amount will essentially be paying forward the ability for me to take on clients with lesser means.
 In this way, the way of reciprocity is both individual, and community large.

-Clients/families may choose to pay the same every session, or choose a different contribution within the agreed upon sliding fee scale.
-At any time while working together as financial situations fluctuate and evolve, clients/families are encouraged to reach out to update our sliding fee scale to meet current needs.
+I ask that clients/families pay the agreed upon amount (or higher) every session.
+But, at any time while working together as financial situations fluctuate and evolve, clients/families are encouraged to reach out to update our agreed upon amount to match current resources.

 *A guide for placing yourself on the sliding scale: